Silent Exemptions: Accepted Agricultural Practices and Enforcement Gaps

 Establish clear, evidence-based criteria for accepted practices with mandatory biannual reporting.

-Executive Summary
+Summary

 • Vague definitions of accepted agricultural practices prevent effective enforcement